 Orbital hematoma is most often due to zygomatic fracture.
 Diplopia may be present as a result of orbital hematoma.
 Facial paresthesias or hypesthesias of the upper lip and cheek occur if the infraorbital nerve is damaged at the infraorbital foramen or more posteriorly in the orbital floor, where the infraorbital canal constitutes an area of weakness.

 Pituitary apoplexy.
 Pituitary apoplexy occurs almost exclusively in patients with pituitary tumors and is due to hemorrhagic infarction of the tumor or the pituitary gland itself.
-Chronic hemorrhage into the pituitary gland or gradual infarction of it may occur without symptoms.
+Chronic hemorrhage into the pituitary gland or gradual infarction may occur without symptoms.
 Sudden hemorrhage or infarction is a medical emergency.
 Neurologic symptoms are most prominent, and transient neurologic symptoms frequently precede the acute event over several days.
 The usual symptoms and signs include the following: increasing headache, diplopia, blurred vision, visual loss, and visual field defects (especially bitemporal hemianopia); extraocular motor palsies are common; altered mental status with lethargy, confusion, and delirium that may progress to coma; nausea and vomiting; less commonly, paresthesias, ataxia, seizures, and focal hemispheric symptoms; symptoms of the preexisting pituitary adenoma, eg, previous headache, visual defects, and hypopituitarism; meningeal irritation may be prominent; fever is common and may result from subarachnoid bleeding, acute hypoadrenalism, or hypothalamic compression; hypotension is present in those with acute adrenal insufficiency; and respiratory failure may occur because of hypothalamic compression or increased intracranial pressure.
 Early treatment with surgical decompression can improve visual outcomes (Muthukumar 2008).

 Parasellar syndromes.
 The parasellar syndrome consists of dysfunction of the third, fourth, and sixth cranial nerves.
 Involvement of the ophthalmic division of the trigeminal nerve may be added.
 Primary neoplasms sometimes occur in this region, but metastatic lesions are more common.
 Other processes that produce the parasellar syndrome include cavernous sinus thrombosis, carotid-cavernous sinus fistula, and aneurysm of the intracavernous carotid artery.
 If a specific cause cannot be found, the diagnosis of Tolosa-Hunt syndrome may be considered.
 A dramatic response to steroids is characteristic of, but not diagnostic for, Tolosa-Hunt syndrome.
-Diagnosis requires thorough investigation before empiric corticosteroid therapy.
 Granulomatous inflammatory diseases such as seen with rheumatoid arthritis, Wegener granulomatosis, sarcoidosis, lupus, and eosinophilic granulomas should be considered (Johnston 2002).
 A prompt response to steroids has been observed repeatedly in neoplasms, and exacerbations and remissions are not uncommon with aneurysms, neoplasms, or infectious granulomas.

 Orbital causes of painful ophthalmoplegia include the orbital diseases mentioned above (eg, orbital cellulitis, abscess) and neoplasms at the orbital apex (primary, contiguous, or metastatic).
 Nonorbital causes of painful ophthalmoplegia include intracranial, cranial, pericranial, and metastatic neoplasms.
 Common primary intracranial neoplasms causing painful ophthalmoplegia would include pituitary adenoma, meningioma, and craniopharyngioma.
 Cranial tumors include chondroma, multiple myeloma, and lymphoma.
 Nasopharyngeal carcinoma is a relatively common cause, and biopsy should be obtained if another cause cannot be easily identified.
 Intracranial hypertension can cause a sixth nerve palsy as a false localizing sign.